nginx/agent/hugo/content/installation.md

 ## Install Agent from Package Files

-To install NGINX Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download a package supported by your OS distribution and CPU architecture.
+To install NGINX Agent on your system, go to [Releases](https://github.com/nginx/agent/releases) and download the latest package supported by your OS distribution and CPU architecture.

 Use your system's package manager to install the package.
 Some examples: